-Summary Lead division(s) Partnerships and Advocacy Department (PA) For Board approval (2024 / 2025 budget) USD 7.9 million (USD 6.9 million / USD 1.0 million) Participating division(s) Public Partnerships and Resourcing Division (PPR), Private Partnerships and Fundraising Division (PPF), Communications, Advocacy and Marketing Division (CAM), Strategic Partnerships Division (STR), Corporate Finance Division (FIN), Programme - Humanitarian and Development Division (PRO), Innovation and Knowledge Management Division (INK) and Legal Office (LEG) CCI lifespan Two years (2024-2025) Aligned to corpora te management priorities Link to management results 26 Ensuring duty of care and improving workplace culture (16%) Ensuring maximum efficiency and accountability and prioritizing innovation (10%) Building partnerships, including with the private sector (55%) MR3: Engage in effective partnerships (48%) MR4: Effective funding for zero hunger (39%)
+Summary Lead division(s) Partnerships and Advocacy Department (PA) For Board approval (2024 / 2025 budget) USD 7.9 million (USD 6.9 million / USD 1.0 million) Participating division(s) Public Partnerships and Resourcing Division (PPR), Private Partnerships and Fundraising Division (PPF), Communications, Advocacy and Marketing Division (CAM), Strategic Partnerships Division (STR), Corporate Finance Division (FIN), Programme - Humanitarian and Development Division (PRO), Innovation and Knowledge Management Division (INK) and Legal Office (LEG) CCI lifespan Two years (2024-2025) Aligned to corpora ate management priorities Link to management results 25 Ensuring maximum prioritizing innovat Ensuring duty of care and improving workplace culture (16%) Ensuring maximum efficiency and accountability and prioritizing innovation (10%) Building partnerships, including with the private sector (55%) MR3: Engage in effective partnerships (48%) MR4: Effective funding for zero hunger (39%)

 - With the unprecedented growth in global humanitarian needs due to the increasing number of countries facing food crises, traditional sources of funding will not be enough to meet WFP's programme needs to end hunger.
 Despite the extraordinary growth in needs, humanitarian funding is declining as WFP's long-standing donors struggle with low economic growth and waning political will.
 Although Official Development Assistance (ODA) may appear to have increased, it is stagnating in real terms as the majority of the growth is the result of donors on the Development Assistance Committee of the Organisation for Economic Co-operation and Development (OECD DAC) recording domestic refugee support as ODA.
 Furthermore, a small number of large-scale emergencies such as Ukraine have led to a decline in the level of programmable ODA available to low-income countries, which are experiencing the greatest increase in vulnerability and needs.
 Investments are needed to better align WFP's partnership base with the needs of the individuals, communities and countries working towards ending hunger, and WFP must adopt new ways of working to increase efficiencies, optimize resources and harness new forms of financing.
-This initiative aims to ensure that WFP's resource mobilization structure and approach are fit for purpose, able to enhance and diversify resource mobilization efforts and better align WFP's workforce with rapidly evolving organizational needs and the constantly changing external partnerships and resourcing landscape. - 54.
+This initiative aims to ensure that WFP's resource mobilization structure and approach are fit for purpose, able to enhance and diversify resource mobilization efforts and better align WFP's workforce with rapidly evolving organizational needs and the constantly changing external partnerships and resourcing landscape. - 56.
 This transformation requires a one-off initial corporate investment to ensure coherence and sustainability.
 The initiative aims to reorganize functions; strengthen strategic planning, coordination and business processes; and develop staff capacity and capabilities.
-It is expected to improve the efficiency and effectiveness of functions by enabling country offices
+It is expected to improve the efficiency and effectiveness of functions by enabling country offices and regional bureaux to lead function-based resource mobilization and advocacy initiatives.
+Furthermore, it aims to invest in the identification of new partnerships and resourcing opportunities, in particular for innovative financing and climate.

-26 The corporate priorities and management results listed reflect those registered by each division in the Tagetik dashboard as at 20 July 2023.
+25 The corporate priorities and management results listed reflect those registered by each division in the Tagetik dashboard as at 20 July 2023.